nstucky/FullTextSearch/README.md

+# FullTextSearch
-# FullTextSearch: A tool for searching through the text of large amounts of files
+## A tool for searching through the text of large amounts of files
 ==============

 * **Overview**